ericman2001/openaicodex/README.md

 # OpenAI Codex Sandbox

 This repository contains a small Rust program used to experiment with the OpenAI Codex capabilities.
-The program is a simple command line utility that computes the arithmetic mean of numbers contained in a text file.
+The program is a simple command line utility that computes either the arithmetic mean (default) or the sum of numbers contained in a text file.

 ## Using the mean program